eedrummer/ruby-ex/README.md

 If you'd like to install it, follow [these directions](https://github.com/openshift/ruby-ex/blob/master/README.md#installation).

 The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.
+Trivial change.

 ###Installation:
 These steps assume your OpenShift deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html).
 Instructions for installing the default ImageStreams are available [here](http://docs.openshift.org/latest/admin_guide/install/first_steps.html).
 If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.